-This page, which kept us busy during lock-down, is full of things to help keep you busy - and active - when you are at home.
+This page, which kept us busy during the first lock-down, is still full of things to help keep you busy - and active - when you are at home.
 There are quizzes, puzzles, and all sorts of links to fun or interesting things.
 We hope you find something you like.
 Get in touch via info@HorshamShipleyCommunityProject.org .